Skip to navigation

 Evaluating Your Claim – What Are My Damages?

 Uber drivers have a responsibility to drive carefully, and obey the rules of the road.
 If a driver has violated those rules, caused a car crash, and caused injury to you and/or to others, then you are entitled to compensation for those injuries.
 A sum total of what a person may claim is referred to as their “damages.”
-Damages include everything from medical expenses, inconvenience, permanent injuries, broken bones, property damage, lost wages, and of course, the expansive term “pain and suffering.”
+Damages include many elements:

 What are the Time Limits for Filing Uber Claims?